Cicely Tyson, iconic award-winning actress, has died at 96

 At the time, a review from The New York Times read: "She passes all of her easy beauty by to give us, at long last, some sense of the profound beauty of millions of Black women."

-In Tyson's memoir, she speaks of her love story with jazz icon Miles Davis.
-She was married to Davis for seven years, but their romance spanned decades.
+In Tyson's memoir, she speaks of her love story with jazz great Miles Davis, who put her on the cover of his 1967 album, "Sorcerer."
+The two married in 1981, but divorced less than seven years later.
+However, their romance spanned decades.
 Tyson told King that she was never able to find a love like that again.

 At age 96, Tyson was asked by King what it's like to be considered a legend.